Analysis of Poem "Let America Be America Again" by Langston Hughes

 For the poor, the oppressed and the downtrodden, the reality of day to day existence makes the dream a cruel illusion.
-The poem explores the darker areas of life, the history of exploitation for example, and outlines the unique struggles of those who make up America, both black and white.
+The poem explores the darker areas of life, the history of exploitation for example, and outlines the unique struggles of the poor who make up America, both black and white.

 Whilst pessimistic and hard hitting, the poem does have an optimistic ending and lights the way forward with hope.

 Langston Hughes was going through a difficult period in his life when he wrote this poem.
 He knew he wanted to earn a living through writing, but couldn't sustain his efforts, despite poetry book publication, most notably The Weary Blues.

 It was on a train journey through Depression-struck America in 1935 that inspired him to pen this classic plea for a resurgence of the true American spirit.

 Publication followed in the Esquire magazine and Hughes went on to become a noted if controversial figure in the world of black literature, following his earlier work in the so-called Harlem Renaissance, an upbeat black artistic movement peaking in the 1920s.